-The Community Services Bureau was created in June of this year focus resources towards our goals for improved police and community relations, and to meet the need for safe schools in our community.
+The Community Services Bureau was created to focus resources towards our goals for improved police and community relations, and to meet the need for safe schools in our community.
 After a series of tragedies in schools, both nationally and here in Florida, the Florida Legislature passed new laws governing the relationship between law enforcement and the school system.
 Because of this, the Cape Coral Police Department was faced with revamping our School Resource Officer program.
-It from 3 dedicated School Resource Officers assigned to City Charter Schools, to a full unit consisting of 25 full time School Resource Officers and 2 dedicated School Sergeants, practically overnight.
-This created a significant strain on every unit and function within the Department, and many personnel found themselves re-assigned to meet staffing needs.
-The new School Resource Officers have truly stepped up to the challenge and integrated themselves into their schools; and the Department as a whole has done a commendable job adapting to the new organization.
+It grew from 3 dedicated School Resource Officers assigned to City Charter Schools, to a full unit consisting of 25 full time School Resource Officers and 2 dedicated School Sergeants, practically overnight.

+The unit continues to evolve to meet the needs of our community and the school system The new School Resource Officers have truly stepped up to the challenge and integrated themselves into their schools; and the Department as a whole has done a commendable job adapting to the new organization.